 Medical virology is designed as an introduction to viruses that are involved in human disease.
 The student will obtain a broad, comprehensive understanding of the principles of virology using specific medical examples.
 The course will focus on a detailed study of the viral structure, replication gene expression, pathogenesis, and host defense.
+A laboratory component is included for the exploration of clinical virology techniques.

-BIOL 4730 - Emerging Pathogens (3 /0/ 3) BIOL 3310
+BIOL 4730 - Emerging Pathogens